The Private Wealth & Private Client Review: Luxembourg

 - a fully taxable resident company;

-- an EU-resident company under Article 2 of the EU Council Directive 2011/96/EU on the taxation of parent companies and subsidiaries (Parent–Subsidiary Directive); and
+- an EU-resident company under Article 2 of the Parent–Subsidiary Directive3; and

-- a fully taxable limited company, which is:
+- a fully taxable limited company that is:

 - resident in a country that has entered into a double tax treaty with Luxembourg; and